Dhi13man/open_route_service/README.md

 ## Usage

 1. Import the package: `import 'package:open_route_service/open_route_service.dart';` where needed.
-2. Create a new instance of the class with your [OpenRouteService API Key](https://openrouteservice.org/dev/#/signup): `OpenRouteService openRouteService = OpenRouteService(apiKey: 'YOUR-API-KEY');`
+2. Create a new instance of the class with your [openrouteservice API Key](https://openrouteservice.org/dev/#/signup): `OpenRouteService openrouteservice = OpenRouteService(apiKey: 'YOUR-API-KEY');`
 3. Use the handy class methods to easily generate Directions, Isochrones, Time-Distance Matrix, Pelias Geocoding, POIs, Elevation and routing Optimizations etc, letting the package handle all the complex HTTP requests in the background for you.

 Example of how to use the package to use [openrouteservice's Directions API](https://openrouteservice.org/dev/#/api-docs/v2/directions):